 Wide pillars at the front and back cause issues at junctions and when trying to park, although rear parking sensors go some way to rectifying that problem.

-The first is a newly developed three-cylinder 1.5-litre petrol turbocharged unit, badged as 218i, which develops a healthy 136hp and has decent pulling power from very low down in the rev-range.
-It’s so refined that critics have been hard-pressed to notice it only has three cylinders, and it can achieve nearly 58mpg – truly remarkable for a car this size.
+The cheapest engine for the Active Tourer is a newly developed three-cylinder 1.5-litre petrol turbocharged unit, badged as 218i, which develops a healthy 136hp and has decent pulling power from very low down in the rev-range.
+It’s so refined you’re hard-pressed to notice it only has three cylinders, and it can achieve nearly 58mpg – truly remarkable for a car this size.

-The diesel option at launch is a 2.0-litre turbo diesel badged as a 218d that has 148hp and much more torque than the petrol unit, resulting in impressive performance on offer and nearly 70mpg.
+The diesel option at launch is a 2.0-litre turbo diesel badged as a 218d that has 148hp and much more torque than the petrol unit, resulting in impressive performance and nearly 70mpg.

-More options will be available over time, in the form of the 216d and 220d diesel units, and 220i and 225i petrol units.
+More options are available, in the form of the 216d and 220d diesel units, and 220i and 225i petrol units.
 The 225i promises to offer high-performance practicality, with up to 227hp coupled to the eight-speed automatic gearbox and BMW’s excellent and popular four-wheel drive xDrive system.

 BMW 2 Series Active Tourer hybrid

-What you lose in boot space you gain in free road tax, no London Congestion tax and a very respectable 0-62mph time of 6.7 seconds.
+What you lose in boot space you gain in no London Congestion Charge and a very respectable 0-62mph time of 6.7 seconds.